University Seminar Descriptions

 What does it mean to be a man or a woman in the world today?
 From the moment you were born, media and society have told you what it means to be male or female.
 Pink Brain, Blue Brain: Using Gender to Analyze Leadership, will assist you in finding your inner strengths and leadership abilities at Maryville and beyond by analyzing gender roles and the history of gender in America.
 Students will use course readings, written analysis, interviews with successful female leaders and male feminists, movies, and more to learn how their role in the professional world, in the family, in the media, and at Maryville is shaped by perceptions of gender.
 By the end of this course, you will have the knowledge and skills to figure out who you are and who you want to become.

-The Playlist of Your Life
+The Playlist of Life

-START Registration Title: Playlist of Life
+(Start Registration Page Title: Playlist of Life)

 Where in the World Will You Travel?
 30 Places to See Before You Turn 30

 The world is calling you to see its wonders, so plan your 30 must-see places to visit before your 30th birthday.
 Spend the decade of your 20′s experiencing natural and man-made marvels found in every corner of the planet—thriving global cities like London, Edinburgh, Paris, Rome, Venice, Madrid, Mumbai, Cairo, Rio de Janeiro, Beijing, Tokyo, and Mexico City; modern human-constructed wonders like the Three Gorges Dam in China and the Aswan Dam in Egypt; awesome structures built in earlier times like the Great Pyramids of Egypt, the Great Wall of China, the Roman Coliseum, and the great works of art and architecture; and natural phenomena like Iguaçu Falls, the Cloud Forest of Costa Rica, the first golf course at St. Andrews, and great rivers of the world.
 This course will help prepare you for your future journey by taking you on a virtual tour of various global locations and learning about cultures and traditions through an international lens.
-We will use film and video, historical and travel essays, pictures, and the Internet.
+We will use film and video, historical and travel essays, pictures, and the Internet

 You Are What You Eat!

-START Registration Title: What You Eat
+(Start Registration Page Title: What You Eat)